C++ Strings and Text

 Small String Optimization (SSO)

-For very short strings, prefer std::string over char* — SSO makes it nearly as efficient and you get safety, ownership, and length tracking for free.
+• For very short strings → prefer std::string over char*.
+SSO makes it nearly as efficient + you get safety, ownership, length tracking.

 3. std::string_view (C++17)